-Learn about how maple trees are used to produce maple syrup on Sunday, February 23, 2020.
+Learn about how maple trees are used to produce syrup on tba for 2021.
 Meet at the Barn Shelter to take a short walk to a maple tree to see how trees are tapped to collect sap.
 Then see the process of boiling the sap to make syrup.
 Program is free!

 Maple Syrup Time at Gallant Farm

-Head to Gallant Farms in Delaware to learn how maple sap is extracted from trees and cooked down into syrup on Saturday, February 26, 2020, from 9 a.m.-4 p.m.
+Not scheduled for 2021.
+Head to Gallant Farms in Delaware to learn how maple sap is extracted from trees and cooked down into syrup.
 Drop-in program is free; stop by anytime.

-Head to Lancaster for the Maple Tapping Festival on Saturday, March 14, 2020 from 8 am – 11 am.
+Head to Lancaster for the Maple Tapping Festival on not scheduled for 2021 from 8 am – 11 am.
 See how the trees are tapped, maple is produced, and enjoy the Pancake Breakfast from 8 am – 11 am.
 The festival is free, and the pancake breakfast is $5 per plate.

 Charles Alley Nature Park, 2805 Old Logan Road, Lancaster, OH 43130.

-Visit Malabar Farms in Lucas, Ohio, about an hour from Columbus, to enjoy the Maple Syrup Festival on March 7, 8, 14, and 15, 2020 from noon – 4pm.
+Visit Malabar Farms in Lucas, Ohio, about an hour from Columbus, to enjoy the Maple Syrup Festival on cancelled for 2021.
 Experience sugar camp with live historical demonstrations, horse drawn wagon rides, food and maple products for sale.
 Admission is FREE!